jcmf/gribbl/api.coffee.md

 Find script tags and browserify them.
 If the script is external, let Browserify read the file itself.
-Otherwise, we need to pass in a stream, not a string, and give it the directory the stream came from, but not an actual file name.
+Otherwise, we need to pass in a stream, not a string, and give it the directory the stream came from (so it can resolve relative paths), but not an actual file name.
+Possibly we should be trying to synthesize a simple source map in that case, mapping the script tag contents back to their position in the original HTML file, but that seems kinda tricky, and usually I'm using Jade anyway, and getting Jade to generate a proper source map for an inlined script sounds very tricky indeed.
+For now, if you want a better source map, make your script external, I guess?

       for script in $('script').get()
         bopts = debug: yes
         $script = $ script
         if url = $script.attr 'src'
-          entry = resolvePath url
-          if not entry then continue
+          if not entry = resolvePath(url)?.path then continue else
-        else
           entry = new require('stream').Readable()
           entry._read = ->